 - Conquer social (media) anxiety.
 Nowadays, every strong brand provokes a response on social media, and they won’t all be positive.
 People may take shots to get attention for themselves, or because they wish they’d thought of your idea first, or for any number of reasons.
 Don’t let the fear of a few negative comments scare you away from a bold idea.
 A brand that gets noticed and spurs a reaction is a good thing.

 Our clients and partners will be instrumental in helping us bring our new brand to life by imagining more right along with us.
-To get started, check out our Imagine More challenge, featuring 12 of our favorite techniques to inspire fresh ideas and playful problem-solving.
-Have fun and keep imagining!
+We’re excited to keep imagining!